The benchmark could take 40–60s causing the Next.js proxy to drop the

 --cap-drop ALL |

-All Linux capabilities are dropped (no ptrace, chown, kill, etc.) |
+All Linux capabilities dropped (no ptrace, chown, kill, etc.) |

---memory 128m/256m |
+--memory 128m / 256m |

-Hard memory limit (128 MB for Python/JS, 256 MB for TS/Rust) |
+Hard memory limit (128 MB for Python/JS test runs, 256 MB for TS/Rust/C++/C and all benchmarks) |

---cpus 0.5/1.0 |
+--cpus 0.5 / 1.0 |

-| Non-root user | All containers run as the leetdle user, not root |
+| Non-root user | All containers run as the leetdle user, never root |

 Executor Images